Horace Tabor: Early life

-Horace Austin Warner Tabor was born on November 26, 1830 to Cornelius Dunham and Sarah Ferrin Tabor in Holland, in northern Vermont near the Canadian border.
+Horace Austin Warner Tabor was born on November 26, 1830, to Cornelius Dunham and Sarah Ferrin Tabor in Holland, Vermont, near the state's border with Canada.
 His father was a farmer, who grew a number of grains, vegetables and fruits.
-In the winter months, Cornelius ran the district school, and Tabor attended the school over those couple of months each year.
-Tabor worked in the fields with his father and his brothers John and Lyman.
+In the winter months, Cornelius ran the district school, which Horace attended.
+The rest of the year Horace worked in the fields with his father and his brothers John and Lyman.
 They also raised cows, sheep, chickens and hogs.
 He had two sisters, Sarah and Emily.
 The family lived in a drafty house without conveniences, such as water, electricity or a proper stove.
 In the fields, they used primitive tools that required labor by man or oxen.
 His mother died in 1846 at the age of 49, having succumbed to the hard work on the farm and childbearing.
 Cornelius soon remarried.
-By 1850, Betsy Tabor was his wife and five children with the Welch surname, from 11 to 19 years of age, lived with the Tabors in Holland, Vermont.
+By 1850, Betsy Tabor was his wife and five children with the Welch surname, from 11 to 19 years of age, lived with the Tabors.